hhyy0401/NAS_logit_ensemble/README.md

     2. *fig=the number of images*

 ## Outputs
-- Evaluation measures including mse, mae, R2, spearmanr coefficient, and kendall tau.
+- Evaluation metrics: mse, mae, R2, spearmanr coefficient, kendall tau, etc.

 ## Datasets
 - Logit files are on the link below.